talwrii/ffmpeg-cookbook/README.md

 * [Coordinate](https://en.wikipedia.org/wiki/Coordinate_system) pixels in an image can be labelled with horizontal distance from the left edge and the vertical image from the top of the image.

 # Support
-If you found this guide helpful you can incentivise me to work it and similar things by [donating to my ko-fi](https://ko-fi.com/c/91cb0010ae).
+If you found this guide helpful you can incentivize me to work it and similar things by [donating to my ko-fi](https://ko-fi.com/c/91cb0010ae).

 You could also [book an online tutorial on this material](https://ko-fi.com/c/6ee072d36c).